In Brief

 Anatomy of a Lost Decade

-GDP per capita trajectories for resource-discovering countries — actual outcomes vs. what could have been.
-Index: pre-discovery year = 100.
+Total GDP trajectories for resource-discovering countries — actual outcomes vs. IMF forecasts at time of discovery.
+Index: discovery year = 100.

 Lessons and Policy Implications